 What’s the mission of the White Plains Library Foundation (WPLF)?
 The WPLF is a private, nonprofit organization incorporated in 1995 to help the White Plains Public Library reach its long term goals.

 I thought the Library was supported by the City of White Plains?
 It is.
 The City supports all the operations, maintenance, and staffing at 100 Martine Avenue – an 82,000 square foot facility that’s (usually) open over 60 hours a week.
 However, like many public libraries, our Library relies on private contributions to fund programs, capital projects, and timely opportunities that may not be covered through the City’s budget.

 How much money has the Foundation raised?
 Since its inception, the Foundation has contributed nearly $7 million to strengthen the Library.
-This includes annual and targeted gifts, grants, and funds raised through capital campaigns that helped create the Trove (for children), the Edge (for teens) and the Hub (for adults).
-Most recently, the Foundation contributed funds to help renovate the second floor Gallery and adjacent classrooms.
+This includes annual and targeted gifts, grants, and funds raised through campaigns that helped to create the Trove (for children), the Edge (for teens) the Hub (for adults) and to renovate the Gallery and adjacent classrooms.

 Who are the Foundation’s donors?
 WPLF donors include over 400 individuals and families from White Plains (and throughout Westchester) as well as local businesses, corporations and philanthropic foundations.